sergeyh510-alt/Screenshot-Translator/README.md

 Do not send confidential screenshots to an external API when organizational policy prohibits it.
 The image is transmitted to the provider as Base64 data inside a JSON request.
 The application does not currently provide personal-data masking, request auditing, retries, or encryption for the local XML settings file.
 These capabilities should be added before use in regulated or corporate environments.

 Accuracy depends on image quality, language, and the selected vision model.
-The default prompt requests an `EN/RU` format, but the application does not independently validate the model response.
+The default prompt requests a `SOURCE/TARGET` format, but the application does not independently validate the model response.

 ## Repository layout